stanbar/gbaranski.com/content/posts/password-managers.md

 ***If you already have GPG Primary Key that you can use, you can skip this step***

-Generate new GPG Key using `gpg --full-generate-key --expert`, we're using RSA because I'm not sure about ECC keys compatibility.
+Generate new GPG Key using `gpg --full-generate-key --expert`, in this example we're using RSA because I'm not sure about ECC keys compatibility.

-The primary key won't be able to encrypt/sign, since we'll have sub-keys for that, primary key will be used only to create new sub-keys.
+The primary key won't be able to encrypt/sign, there will have sub-keys for that, primary key will be used only for creating new sub-keys if needed, however for password managament purposes we're going to use only one sub-key for all computers.

 ```none
 $ gpg --full-generate-key --expert